Titanic: Survivors and victims

-The number of casualties of the sinking is unclear, due to a number of factors.
+The number of casualties of the sinking is unclear, because of a number of factors.
 These include confusion over the passenger list, which included some names of people who cancelled their trip at the last minute, and the fact that several passengers travelled under aliases for various reasons and were therefore double-counted on the casualty lists.
 The death toll has been put at between 1,490 and 1,635 people.
 The tables below use figures from the British Board of Trade report on the disaster.
 While the use of the Marconi wireless system did not achieve the result of bringing a rescue ship to Titanic before it sank, the use of wireless did bring Carpathia in time to rescue some of the survivors who otherwise would have perished due to exposure.

 The water temperature was well below normal in the area where Titanic sank.
 It also contributed to the rapid death of many passengers during the sinking.
 Water temperature readings taken around the time of the accident were reported to be -2 °C. Typical water temperatures were normally around 7 °C during mid-April.
 The coldness of the water was a critical factor, often causing death within minutes for many of those in the water.

 Fewer than a third of those aboard Titanic survived the disaster.
 Some survivors died shortly afterwards; injuries and the effects of exposure caused the deaths of several of those brought aboard Carpathia.
 The figures show stark differences in the survival rates of the different classes aboard Titanic.
 Although only 3% of first-class women were lost, 54% of those in third-class died.
 Similarly, five of six first-class and all second-class children survived, but 52 of the 79 in third-class perished.
 The differences by gender were even bigger: nearly all female crew members, first- and second-class passengers were saved.
 Men from the First Class died at a higher rate than women from the Third Class.
 In total, 50% of the children survived, 20% of the men and 75% of the women.

+Thomas Andrews, the chief naval architect of the shipyard, died in the disaster.